 Some shortbread recipes, like the one for Chocolate Shortbread Cookies, is prepared by rolling out the dough and cutting out the cookies with cookie cutters.
 This Vanilla Shortbread recipe portions the dough in scoops.

 Cookies don’t get any easier than slice-and-bake and with this recipe, you'll have three different varieties ready to to bake and enjoy as needed.

-This wonderfully tender and buttery Slice-and-Bake Shortbread is amazing on its own, but when you divide the dough and mix different add-ins into each section, you end up with three distinctly different cookies all vying for the title of Best Shortbread.
+This wonderfully tender and buttery Slice-and-Bake Shortbread is amazing when prepared as plain, buttery Scottish Shortbread, but when you divide the dough and mix different add-ins into each section, you end up with three distinctly different cookies all vying for the title of Best Shortbread.

 Toffee Espresso has a distinct coffee flavor with the added sweet crunch of toffee bits.

 Cinnamon Brown Sugar is full of warm spicy scent and flavor.
 The best part is that you don’t have to choose a favorite.
 The recipe makes all three!

 - My preference is to freeze dough, not cookies.
 I prepare dough for freezing in two ways; in balls and in logs.

 - Some cookies, like chocolate chip cookies, are made by scooping balls of dough and then baking.
 Those dough balls can also be frozen for later use.

 - I line a baking sheet with wax paper, then place scoops of dough onto the baking sheet, close but not touching.
 The entire pan is placed in the freezer.

 - After about 2 hours the frozen dough balls can be stored in the freezer in a large ziplock bag marked with the type of cookie and directions for baking.
 The dough balls do not need to be defrosted before baking, but may need an additional few minutes in the oven.